-A series of learning opportunities shall be provided for student development through experiences to be selected from, but not limited to the following: art, music, foreign languages, exploratory vocational education and health.
+A series of learning opportunities shall be provided for student development through experiences to be selected from, but not limited to the following: art, music, foreign languages, exploratory_career_vocational_education courses_and health.

 5.211 State Standards

 The courses offered in Grades 6 - 8 will conform with Florida Statutes that relate to the established stated standards adopted by the Florida Board of Education.